-The three hamstring muscles, namely semitendinosus, semimembranosus and biceps femoris, run down the back of the thigh and help you bend (flex) your knee and extend your leg.
+The four hamstring muscles, the semitendinosus, the semimembranosus and the two heads of the biceps femoris, run down the back of the thigh and help you bend (flex) your knee and extend your leg.
+The hamstring muscles originate on the pelvis and insert on the upper aspect of the tibia (shinbone); thus, the muscles span both the hip and the knee joint.
 Hamstring injuries are common in athletes who participate in sports which involve running such as track, soccer, and basketball.

 Injuries to the hamstring group of muscles can range from a minor strain to a complete tear.
 Avulsion injury occurs when the hamstring muscle tendon completely tears away from the bone.
 Sometimes, a piece of bone may also be pulled away in an avulsion injury.

 Hamstring strain is usually caused when the muscle is stretched beyond its optimum ability.
 Some of the factors that increase the risk of hamstring strain include tight muscles, muscle fatigue, muscle imbalance, athletic activities, poor running technique and insufficient warm-up.

 Patients with hamstring injury will experience a sudden sharp pain in the back of the thigh while running.
 In case of a muscle tear patients experience a popping or snapping sensation in the back of the thigh.
 Patients may also notice swelling, bruising and muscle weakness.

 The initial treatment consists of rest, ice, compression, and elevation (RICE protocol); all assist in alleviating pain and swelling.